nextflow-io/faq/README.md

     params.input = "data/*.fa"

-Each of the files in the data directory can be made into a channel with:
+Each of the `.fa` files in the data directory will be made into a channel with:

     vegetable_datasets = Channel.fromPath(params.input)